- Who should conduct and mark the Speaking test, and do they need to be accredited by Cambridge?

 The materials for the conduct and assessment of the Speaking test are sent out two to three weeks before each examination series.
 We use your estimated entries to calculate how many sets of materials you will need.
 If you do not submit estimated entries, we will not be able to send your early question papers and pre-release materials until we have received your final entries.
 You may not have the necessary materials to carry out assessments at the specified time.

 The Speaking examination should be recorded using good-quality recording equipment, for example, a digital voice recorder with a separate microphone.
 Each candidate’s file must be saved individually in mp3 format.
 All candidates must be recorded and all recordings must be retained until after the enquiries about results period.

-When you have completed your Speaking tests you should despatch the necessary paperwork and recorded samples for external moderation to Cambridge for moderation as soon as possible and must arrive at Cambridge by the date specified in the Cambridge Handbook.
-Do not wait until the end of the examination period before sending us these items.
+When you have completed your Speaking tests you must submit the necessary paperwork and recorded samples on Submit for Assessment by the date specified in the Cambridge Handbook or on the Samples database.

-When your recorded sample and paperwork arrive at Cambridge they are forwarded to a moderator.
-The moderator listens to your sample and looks at the marks that you have awarded to ensure that they are consistent with the IGCSE standard.
+Once you have submitted your recorded sample and paperwork on Submit for Assessment, a moderator will listen to your sample and look at the marks that you have awarded to ensure that they are consistent with the IGCSE standard.
 If your marks are consistent then they will not be changed.
-If they are not, then an adjustment will be made to align them with the standard, e.g. the marks will be raised if you have marked your candidates severely, or lowered if you have been too generous.
+If they are not, then an adjustment will be made to align them with the standard, for example, the marks will be raised if you have marked your candidates severely, or lowered if you have been too generous.
 A summary of moderation adjustments will be sent to your centre with the results.

 Candidates should not be excessively worried if they are slightly over or under the word count.